 Copyright Law Exceptions

-Grooveshark, an online music sharing service, utilized the DMCA's safe harbor provision as a means of providing unlicensed music while avoiding litigation for potential infringement.
+For example, Grooveshark, an online music sharing service, utilized the DMCA's safe harbor provision as a means of providing unlicensed music while avoiding litigation for potential infringement.
 Grooveshark provides "more than 15 million songs" without the appropriate licensing.
 However, it has successfully avoided litigation by effectively complying with the DMCA provisions.
-Grooveshark's Takedown Policy provides a system through which consumers can report infringing activity and Grooveshark will review the content in question and take down material that in fact constitutes copyright infringement.
+Grooveshark's Takedown Policy provides a system through which consumers can report infringing activity and Grooveshark will review the content in question and take down material that constitutes copyright infringement.

-Nonetheless, major recording labels such as Universal Music Group, Sony Music Entertainment, and Warner Music Group have initiated litigation to prohibit future unlicensed use of copyrighted works.
-This comes at a time of growing societal disapproval for copyright infringement, especially in the realm of recorded music and movies.
+Nonetheless, major recording labels, such as Universal Music Group, Sony Music Entertainment, and Warner Music Group have initiated litigation to prohibit future unlicensed use of copyrighted works.
+This comes at a time of growing societal disapproval for copyright infringement especially in the realm of recorded music and movies.